dingocoincrypto/wdingocoin-bsc-old/INSTRUCTIONS.md

 - `sudo npm install -g yarn`
 - `cd wdingocoin`; `yarn install`

-#### 6. Ensure that port 32533 is open.
-Use https://www.yougetsignal.com/tools/open-ports/ to check that port 32533 on your node can be reached with the authority daemon running.
-If not, check your firewall/VPS provider/ISP settings to make sure that port 32533 is not blocked.
+#### 6. Ensure that port ~~32533~~ 8443 is open.
+Use https://www.yougetsignal.com/tools/open-ports/ to check that port 8443 on your node can be reached with the authority daemon running.
+If not, check your firewall/VPS provider/ISP settings to make sure that port 8443 is not blocked.

 #### 7. Launch dingo daemon and authority daemon.
-- `dingod`
+- In the appropriate directory, `./dingod -daemon` or if running this (as below) in `tmux` or `screen`, you may leave the ` -daemon` out.
-- `cd wdingocoin`; `nodejs authorityDaemon.js` (If `nodejs authorityDaemon.js` does not work, try `node authorityDaemon.js`).
+- In your wdingocoin directory, `node authorityDaemon.js` (If `node authorityDaemon.js` does not work, try `nodejs authorityDaemon.js`).
-- You can run these daemons in a `tmux`.
+- You can run these daemons in a `tmux` or in `screen`.
 This allows you to leave the SSH session while still running and recording stdout/stderr debug messages in the background.

-#### 8. Users access the system via the [web application](https://wdingocoin.github.io/wdingocoin-frontend/), whose source code can be found [here](https://github.com/wdingocoin/wdingocoin-frontend).
+#### 8. Users access the system via the [web application](https://wrap.dingocoin.org/).
+The original repository's Github Pages [web application](https://wdingocoin.github.io/wdingocoin-frontend/) also redirects here.
+The source code can be found [here](https://github.com/dingocoin/wdingocoin-frontend).
 The web application interacts directly with the authority nodes.
-Alternatively you use the CLI (`nodejs cli.js`; `help`) to interact with the authority nodes.
+Alternatively you use the CLI (`node cli.js`; `help`) to interact with the authority nodes.

-# Optional Steps:
+# Checking consensus among the authority nodes :

 #### Verifying shared credentials
 - In `wdingocoin/settings/public.json`, check that the IP locations and BSC wallet addresses of every node match the collected list.
-- In `wdingocoin/settings/dingo.json`, check that the change address matches the one computed in step 1 (`9rUZv4sr7pgqhmw7Q9XLDb42w9EcUkUZCc`), and that the tax payour addresses match the collected list.
+- In `wdingocoin/settings/dingo.json`, check that the change address matches the one computed in step 1 (`9rUZv4sr7pgqhmw7Q9XLDb42w9EcUkUZCc`), and that the tax payout addresses match the collected list.
 - In `wdingocoin/settings/smartContract.js`, check that the contractAddress is what has just been published, `0x9b208b117B2C4F76C1534B6f006b033220a681A4`.
+- The above is easily done via the `consensus` command run inside cli.js
+    - `node cli.js`
+    - `consensus`
+    - When finished, you may close the consensus window with `.exit`

 #### Verifying smart contract
 - You can explore the BSC Smart Contract here: `https://bscscan.com/token/0x9b208b117B2C4F76C1534B6f006b033220a681A4`.
 For the folks who are new to this, this is basically like blockexplorer but you see all interactions with the smart contract.
 - The Smart Contract source code has been uploaded and verified here: `https://bscscan.com/address/0x9b208b117B2C4F76C1534B6f006b033220a681A4#code`.
-- Verify that the `_authorityAddresses` (Line 122) has been set to the BSC wallet addresses in the collected list.
+- Verify that the `_authorityAddresses` (Line 203) has been set to the BSC wallet addresses in the collected list.
 - If you are up for it, you can read through the smartContract to verify the multisignature design.